jmbhughes/CSCI2824-Discrete-Structures/questions/lecture02.md

 # Learning Questions: Lecture 2
 - What are the parts of an argument?
-- What is a vlid argument?
+- What is a valid argument?
 - What are modus ponens and modus tollens?
 - What is generalization and specialization?
 - What are elimination, transitivity, and proof by division into cases?